 Caravan Batteries

-As I am sat here writing this article.
-I must admit, that I am envious of all the people who are now buying their caravan batteries.
-So, in preparation for the new caravan season.
-The year has been a poor year for car batteries, because of the very mild winter.
+I am sitting here writing this article.
+I must admit that I am envious of all the people who are now buying their caravan batteries.
+So, in preparation for the new caravan season,.
+The year has been a poor year for car batteries because of the very mild winter.

-I suppose though that we battery dealers should not really complain.
-As we have had a decent run of very cold winters.
+We have had a decent run of very cold winters.
 Hence, we should have known that we were due to have a mild one.
 So, and we certainly did.
 In fact, it is the first year that I can ever remember in my 65 years.
-Where we did not have any snowfall whatsoever.
+We did not have any snowfall whatsoever.

-We have now written last winter off as a bad year.Especially, for car batteries sales.
-Thus, we are already looking forward the leisure and caravan batteries season.
-Which has already started with a bang, (what you lose on the swings you gain on the roundabout) as the saying goes.
+We have now written last winter off as a bad year.Especially for car battery sales.
+Thus, we are already looking forward to the leisure and caravan battery seasons.
+Which has already started with a bang (what you lose on the swings you gain on the roundabout), as the saying goes.

 Caravan Batteries